 Furcraea foetida (fer-KREE-uh FET-uh-duh) is usually a trunkless succulent that is a close relative to the Agave belonging to the family Agavaceae now the Asparagaceae family.

 It hails from northern South America and the Caribbean.
 However, Furcraea is cultivated in several countries, including Thailand, India, Australia, Portugal, and many more.

-It looks very much like a giant variegated Agave plant which earned it the common name of – False Agave plant.
+It looks very much like a giant variegated Agave plant which earned it the common name of – Variegated False Agave or simply False Agave plant.

 However, here are other furcraea foetida common name: